sanjaybn77/learn_devops/docker/docker_syntax.md

 # Copy files:
 --> you can copy fiiles form the host system into the image
 1) syntax -> COPY file_name /path/to/paste

+# 6) RUN Command:
+--> you use the RUN command to execute inside the container during the image build process
+1) syntax: RUN < commads >
+2) eg: RUN apt-get update && apt-get install python -y

+# 7) set USER
+--> you can set the user
+1) syntax: USER myuser

+# CLEAN
+--> this command will clean up the temparary and cache files to minimize the unnecasary things --> syntax: RUN apt-get CLEAN
+# COMMENT
+--> this will comment the whole line
+--> eg: # this line is the comment